 Shaken, or Stirred?
 Rousing vs. Stir Plates

 If you’re not keen on investing in extra equipment, or don’t feel like building a stir plate yourself, you can rouse (shake) your yeast regularly to encourage aeration.
 Both methods can help improve the quality of your yeast, and therefore your beer.

 But a yeast starter stir plate can effectively double the number of yeast produced compared to rousing.

 Why?
 Because a stir plate effectively suspends the yeast in a constantly swirling environment where oxygen is freely available, and the waste products they produce (including CO2) are carried away.
 With maximum available oxygen and plenty of room, the yeast have a much better environment for multiplying.

-Occasional shaking will still improve your yeast yield over no starter at all, but to really boost the productivity of your yeast , a stir plate is the way to go.
+Occasional shaking will still improve your yeast yield over no starter at all, but a stir plate is the way to go.

 Jane, Stop This Crazy Thing

 Can you over-spin your yeast?
 Well, unless you’re firing up a CERN-style centrifuge, a gentle spin is all you really need.
 Your stir plate probably isn’t packing enough power to create the kind of forces that stress yeast in an industrial brewing environment, but a little caution can’t hurt.